openedx/docs.openedx.org/source/documentors/references/doc_english_writing.rst

 Global Examples
 ***************

-In addition to writing so that the text can be easily translated, remember that the Open edX audience is global, and make sure this is reflected in the examples that we use to illustrate concepts in the documentation.
+In addition to writing so that the text can be easily translated, remember that the Open edX audience is global, and ensure this is reflected in the examples we use to illustrate concepts in the documentation.
 Use situations that people can relate to regardless of their culture, and use example names and email addresses that represent diverse ethnicities.

 ***************
 Short Sentences